Daniel Keyes

-Daniel Keyes (August 9, 1927 – June 15, 2014) was an American writer who wrote the novel Flowers for Algernon.
+Daniel Keyes (August 9, 1927 – June 15, 2014) was an American writer best known as the author of the novel Flowers for Algernon.
 Keyes was given the Author Emeritus honor by the Science Fiction and Fantasy Writers of America in 2000.

 Biography

 Early life and career

 Keyes was born in New York City, New York.
 His family was Jewish.
 He attended New York University briefly before joining the United States Maritime Service at 17, working as a ship's purser on oil tankers.
 Afterward he returned to New York and in 1950 received a bachelor's degree in psychology from Brooklyn College.

 A month after graduation, Keyes joined publisher Martin Goodman's magazine company, Magazine Management.
 He eventually became an editor of their pulp magazine Marvel Science Stories (cover-dated Nov.
 1950 – May 1952) after editor Robert O. Erisman, and began writing for the company's comic-book lines Atlas Comics, the 1950s precursors of Marvel Comics.
 After Goodman ceased publishing pulps in favor of paperback books and men's adventure magazines, Keyes became an associate editor of Atlas under editor-in-chief and art director Stan Lee.
 Circa 1952, Keyes was one of several staff writers, officially titled editors, who wrote for such horror and science fiction comics as Journey into Unknown Worlds, for which Keyes wrote two stories with artist Basil Wolverton.

 As Keyes recalled, Goodman offered him a job under Lee after Marvel Science Stories ceased publication:

 One story idea Keyes wrote but did not submit to Lee was called "Brainstorm", the paragraph-long synopsis that would evolve into Flowers for Algernon.
 It begins: "The first guy in the test to raise the I.Q. from a low normal 90 to genius level ...
 He goes through the experience and then is thrown back to what was."
 Keyes recalled, "something told me it should be more than a comic book script."

-From 1955 to 1956, Keyes wrote for EC Comics, including its titles Shock Illustrated and Confessions Illustrated, under both his own name and the pseudonyms Kris Daniels and A.D.
+From 1955 to 1956, Keyes wrote for EC Comics, including its titles Psychoanalysis, Shock Illustrated, and Confessions Illustrated, under both his own name and the pseudonyms Kris Daniels and A.D.
 Locke.